CIRI International Advisory Board Members

 Colleen has held leadership positions in academic libraries throughout her career.
 Currently she is Director, Research and Instruction, Lane Library, Stanford University.
 She has served as Associate Dean, Research and Scholarship, San Jose State University; Associate Director, Research Services Development at The University of Sydney Library; Director of the Weill Cornell Medical Library; and Acting Director of the NYU Health Sciences Libraries where she was also acting director of the National Network of Libraries of Medicine (N/NLM) Mid-Atlantic Region.
 Colleen has a keen interest in technology and served as President of the Library Information Technology Association (2011-2012).
 She is a former trustee and treasurer of the Metropolitan New York Library Council and Distinguished Member of the Academy of Health Information Professionals.
 She has published and presented on a variety of topics including social media, technology, and the changing role of libraries and librarians.

-Jan Holmquist is an assistant library director at Guldborgsund Public Library in Denmark.
+Jan Holmquist is the Director of Nelson Public Libraries in New Zealand.
 He is a member of the Library Advocacy Lab that aims to raise awareness about public libraries within the European Union.
 He is an international speaker and consultant and has been involved in several global projects e.g. the learning project 23 Mobile Things and crowdfunding projects e.g. Buy India a Library.
 Currently Jan is involved in the planning of Guldborgsund Public Librarys new FabLab.
 He is a co-chair of the Internet Librarian International conference.
 Jan was named one of the Library Journal Movers and Shakers 2014.
 See his blog at janholmquist.net

 Stacie Ledden, Director of Innovations and Brand Strategy at Anythink Libraries